TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-The goal of this introduction is not the thought, "Finally it's working!", but, "Finally I grasped it!".
-In other words, this introduction is to give you a comprehension of how TypoScript works.
+The goal of this introduction is not to leave you  with the thought, "Finally, it's working!", but with the thought of "Finally, I get it!".
+In other words, this introduction is designed to give you a comprehensive understanding of how TypoScript works.

-Normally, one adds some arbitrary properties to objects; but, for someone who knows TypoScript, it is clear that such a practice won´t work like that.
-It saves time to know what goes on.
-That way, troubleshooting becomes easier and time is economized as one learns TypoScript.
-Everything else is just luck.
+A common TYPO3 workflow used by beginners is to try arbitrary properties to objects until things somehow begin to work.
+Understanding TypoScript allows you to work more quickly and effectively, and working with TYPO3 becomes more productive and less of a strain.
+Troubleshooting is easier and time is saved by learning TypoScript.
+Otherwise you are dependent on luck and accident.

-The goal of this introduction is not to have a running TYPO3 installation at the end, but to offer an explanation why it works.
+The goal of this introduction is not to have a running TYPO3 installation at the end, but to offer an explanation of *why* and *how* TypoScript works.